metametadata/clj-fakes/docs/user-guide.md

 ```

 These namespaces contain almost the same set of members.
 The difference
-is that `core` uses the implicit context and the `context` namespace
+is that `core` uses an implicit context and the `context` namespace
-functions require explicit context argument.
+functions require an explicit context argument.

+For your convenience functions which don't rely on a context can also be sometimes found in both namespaces (e.g. `f/any?` is the same as `fc/any?`).

 The private/internal API uses a `-` prefix and should not be used (e.g. `-this-is-some-private-thing`).